redcap3000/Strava.node.js/README.md

 =================
 Each major endpoint in the strava API (v1) is covered, and some endpoints have been combined into one (ex: the rides call returns the efforts_ids contained within the rides (instead of the ride ID's)).
 This just happened to fit into my flow better.
 Also I've removed all of the key value names and use enumerated arrays whenever possible to take advantage of array filters.

 This script will provide you with a way to walk a users' all of a users rides, efforts, and potentially segment data.
-It also provides an interactive club name selector.

 ###Ranking